MarijnSt/serious-business/README.md

 	* opening and closing properties (FORMAT?)

 * Show message if shop is open:
+	* Update current and compare with schedule every second
 	* Compare current day with objects to find the right day
 	* Compare current time with properties